bguest/rest_area/README.md

 + Use `message` or `messages` to whitelist methods for a class.
 Methods much be defined at launch.
 Methods must respond with an object that responds to `.to_json`

++ Use `headers` to specify the response headers hash, this will be merged with existing headers

 # Serializers